Your First-Time Guide to Paris: Avoid Stress and Enjoy the City

-Paris is magical, but it can also feel overwhelming on your first trip.
-From navigating the metro to understanding French dining customs, small mistakes can cost you time, money, and comfort.
-This guide will help you feel confident and prepared so you can enjoy Paris stress-free.
+Paris is undeniably magical, but for first-time visitors, it can also feel a bit overwhelming.
+From navigating the metro to understanding French dining customs, even small mistakes can cost you time, money, and comfort.
+Missing the right metro stop, ordering incorrectly in a café, or underestimating walking distances are all common pitfalls that can slightly dampen your Parisian experience.

 1. Learn the Metro System Early